 Therefore I have arranged a segment below to describe whether they are resistant or not, depending on different species.

-Different Varieties of Maple Trees And Their Resistance Ability to Deer
+Types of Maple Trees And Its Resistance Ability to Deer

 First, I will explain whether deer eat dwarf Japanese maple, a popular species that gardeners choose to grow.

 Native to Japan, Acer palmatum (dwarf Japanese maple) isn’t a favorite meal of deer.
 It’s not common to see deer eating these maples, but it can happen.